 These containers gave rise to the industrial intermodal standard containers known today as TEU and FEU.

-Intermodal containers can be transported using the road, rail and maritime methods.
-In certain cases, they can also be transported by air, when the airplane stowage systems are modified to accommodate their specific dimensions.
+Intermodal containers can be transported using road, rail and maritime methods.
+In some instances, they can also be transported by air when the aeroplane stowage systems are modified to accommodate their specific dimensions.

-The term CONEX is an abbreviation of Container Express, indicating that transport times were cut short by having a single container that was compatible with multiple means of transport.
+The term CONEX is an abbreviation of Container Express, indicating that transport times were cut short by having a single container compatible with multiple means of transport.

 History of CONEX Containers

-During the wars in Korea and Vietnam, US troops were in need of quick methods of ferrying supplies to the soldiers at the front lines.
+During the wars in Korea and Vietnam, US troops needed quick methods of ferrying supplies to the soldiers at the front lines.

-To overcome this, a unique design known as the CONEX box was developed.
+A unique design known as the CONEX box was developed to overcome this.
 This box was compatible with the trailers on which they could be carried.

 Related reading: How are shipping containers made?

-Further advances in technology allowed skids and lifting mechanisms to be attached to the early designs.
+Further technological advances allowed skids and lifting mechanisms to be attached to the early designs.
 These ensured that the containers snugly fit during transport and that they could be easily picked up by cranes and loaded onto trailers.

-During the Korean war, containers were modified so that they could store larger quantities of goods without compromising on structural integrity.
-The Vietnam war witnessed larger size CONEX boxes being developed, that could double up as living quarters during harsh conditions.
+During the Korean war, containers were modified to store larger quantities of goods without compromising structural integrity.
+The Vietnam war witnessed larger CONEX boxes being developed that could double up as living quarters during harsh conditions.

-During transport, they could be stacked 3 containers high and were lashed together to prevent accidents.
+During transport, they could be stacked three containers high and were lashed together to prevent accidents.